Experience & Bio

 • Proud father to Thomas F. and husband to Danielle

-• Owner of three dogs!
+• Owner of two dogs!

 • Professional Website Developer and Designer